ahnpj/peterahn/README.md

 ### Hi, I'm Peter

-I'm a technical documentation specialist and systems analyst with a growing focus on security operations, detection engineering, and cloud security.

-My background in documentation and systems analysis means I spend a lot of time asking *why* things happen, not just *what* happened.
+I spend a lot of time asking *why* things happen, not just *what* happened.
 Over time, that curiosity naturally expanded into cybersecurity, where understanding how systems behave is essential for detecting, investigating, and responding to security events.

 I hold the CompTIA Security+ certification and have completed the Google Cybersecurity Professional Certificate, along with a range of practical labs and learning paths focused on security operations, digital forensics, incident response, detection engineering, and cloud security fundamentals.
 I prefer learning by doing, so most of the work here reflects hands-on investigations, operational workflows, and technical exercises rather than passive study.